openvinotoolkit/model_server/docs/demos.md

 - [Preparing TensorFlow Model For Serving](tf_model_binary_input.md) - download and convert original TensorFlow model to the format accepted by OpenVINO Model Server.

-- [Vehicle Analysis Pipeline](vehicle_analysis.md) - detect vehicles and recognize their attributes using a pipeline of vehicle detection and vehicle attributes recognition models with a custom node for intermediate results processing via gRPC API.
+- [Vehicle Analysis Pipeline](vehicle_analysis_dag.md) - detect vehicles and recognize their attributes using a pipeline of vehicle detection and vehicle attributes recognition models with a custom node for intermediate results processing via gRPC API.

 - [Natural Language Processing with BERT](../example_client/bert/README.md) - provide a knowledge source and a query and use BERT model for question answering use case via gRPC API.

+- [Run Predictions with C++ application](../example_client/cpp/README.md) - build C++ client application in Docker and use it to run predictions via gRPC API.

+- [Run Predictions with Go application](../example_client/go/README.md) - build Go client application in Docker and use it to run predictions via gRPC API.